Impact of strain on electron-phonon coupling of quantum emitters: Conclusions

 \section{Conclusions}

 We have presented a first-principles investigation of the vibrational structure and emission lineshapes of $\mathrm{V_{Si}^{-}}$ centers in 4H-SiC under uniaxial tensile and compressive strain applied along the $a$-axis.
 At zero strain, the calculated emission lineshapes are in excellent agreement with experimental spectra, reproducing the characteristic double-peak features associated with quasi-local modes for $\mathrm{V_{Si}^{-}}(h)$ and bulk-like modes for $\mathrm{V_{Si}^{-}}(k)$, validating the theoretical framework.
 The calculated emission spectra show that bulk-like modes are weakly affected by strain, whereas quasi-local, quasi-local replica, and localized modes exhibit clear, directional energy shifts under tensile and compressive strain.
 The emission lineshapes were modeled at 0~K, where fine features of the PSB are resolved.
-At higher temperatures, thermal broadening is expected to obscure finer details related to localized modes or quasi-local mode replicas.
-Consequently, the second PSB peak emerges as a robust spectral feature for strain calibration in $\mathrm{V_{Si}^{-}}$ centers.
-Nonetheless, overall PSB energy shifts remain a clear indicator of whether the defect experiences tensile or compressive strain along the $a$-axis.
+By modeling finite-temperature effects we demonstrate that the key PSB features remain clearly resolved up to liquid-nitrogen temperatures, while they become effectively smeared out at room temperature.
+Thus, overall PSB energy shifts remain a clear indicator of whether the defect experiences tensile or compressive strain along the $a$-axis.
+Taken together, our results establish that strain-dependent phonon sidebands, combined with ZPL shifts, provide multidimensional and magnetic-field-free access to strain using spin-conserving optical transitions.
+A comprehensive investigation of strain applied along different crystallographic directions remains an important direction for future work.

-In addition to spectral shifts, we find that uniaxial strain can beneficially impact the electron--phonon coupling.
-For the hexagonal $\mathrm{V_{Si}^{-}}(h)$ configuration, $+2\%$ tensile strain along the $a$-axis leads to a reduction of the overall coupling strength and an increased DWF, indicating that strain can be employed as an external means to enhance quantum emitter performance.
-Taken together, our results establish that strain-dependent phonon sidebands, combined with ZPL shifts, provide a multidimensional and magnetic-field-free readout mechanism for strain sensing using spin-conserving optical transitions.
+Beyond the observed spectral shifts in both ZPL and PSB, we find that uniaxial strain can beneficially impact the electron--phonon coupling.
+For the hexagonal $\mathrm{V_{Si}^{-}}(h)$ configuration, $+2\%$ tensile strain along the $a$-axis leads to a noticeable reduction of the overall electron--phonon coupling strength and an increased DWF.
+For the $\mathrm{V_{Si}^{-}}(k)$ configuration, on the other hand, the corresponding changes are marginal.
+Overall, these results demonstrate that strain can be employed as an external means to enhance quantum emitter performance.

+Finally, this work demonstrates a theoretical framework for understanding the interaction between strain and spin-conserving optical transitions of solid-state quantum emitters, focusing on the case study of the V$_\mathrm{Si}^-$ in 4H-SiC.
+Importantly, other defects, either in SiC or alternative host materials, may possess more strongly localized vibrational modes that give rise to sharper PSB features and larger strain-induced spectral modifications.